-The world cannot achieve the sustainable development goals he pledged for in 2016 by going higher than 1.5°C. Currently we are 1.1 degree C above pre-industrial state.
+The world cannot achieve the sustainable development goals pledged for in 2016 by going higher than 1.5°C. Currently we are 1.1 degree C above pre-industrial era.
 Many countries are facing the effects of the rise in global temperatures.

-Rising 1.5°C will have major adverse effects on least development countries (LDC), Africa, and Small Island developing States (SIDs).
+The increase of global temperature by 1.5°C will have major adverse effects on least developed countries (LDC), Africa, and Small Island developing States (SIDs).
 These people do not contribute much to climate change but they are the most affected by its impacts.
 According to the World Bank, the adaptation cost in developing countries might range between 140 and $300 billion per year in 2030.
 Staying below 1.5 degrees C is a matter of survival for them.

 Human rights and equity cannot be achieved if developed countries don’t hold their responsibilities.
 Developing countries needs financial, technological and capacity aids to adapt to the effects of climate change.